 The financial sector industry is becoming increasingly competitive, and the Company's growth will depend on its ability to compete effectively.
-The Company's main competitors are Indian Non-Banking Financial Companies / Core investment Companies, commercial banks, life and non-life insurance companies, both in the public and private sector, broking houses, mortgage lenders, depository participants and other financial services provide Further liberalization of the Indian financial sector could lead to a greater presence or entry of new foreign banks and financial services.
+The Company's main competitors are Indian Non-Banking Financial Companies / Core investment Companies, commercial banks, life and non-life insurance companies, both in the public and private sector, broking houses, mortgage lenders, depository participants and other financial services provide Further liberalization of the Indian financial sector could lead to a greater presence or entry of new foreign banks and financial services companies offering a wider range of products and services.
 This could significantly toughen our competitive environment.
 The Company's wide distribution network, diversified product offering and quality of management place it in a strong position to deal with competition effectively.